-The most recent study from 2014 indicated a possible increase in the prevalence of cannabis and synthetic stimulant use in Italy, whereas cocaine use seemed to be declining, in particular among those younger than 25 years.
+The preliminary data from the most recent study, in 2017, indicate an increase in the prevalence of cannabis and a stabilisation in synthetic stimulant use in Italy, whereas cocaine use seems to be declining,

 Milan participates in the Europe-wide annual wastewater campaign undertaken by the Sewage Analysis Core Group Europe (SCORE).
-This study provides data on drug use at a community level, based on the levels of different illicit drugs and their metabolites in sources of wastewater.
-Concerning stimulants, the results show a sharp increase between 2015 and 2016 in cocaine metabolites detected in wastewater, while MDMA/ecstasy levels remained low and relatively stable over the period 2011-16.
-The levels of amphetamine and methamphetamine detected remained low during the whole study period, indicating limited use of these substances in Milan.
+This study provides data on drug use at a municipal level, based on the levels of illicit drugs and their metabolites found in wastewater.
+Concerning stimulants, the results show a considerable increase between 2015 and 2017 in cocaine metabolites detected in wastewater.
+The levels of MDMA/ecstasy and methamphetamine detected have remained low since 2012, indicating limited use of these substances in Milan.
 No amphetamine was found in wastewater in Milan in 2017.
 Use of all stimulants detected in wastewater in Milan was higher during weekends than during weekdays.

 In 2015, Italian students reported prevalence rates of lifetime use of cannabis above the ESPAD average (35 countries), whereas lifetime use of illicit drugs other than cannabis and of NPS was almost identical to the overall average.